gpsub/Hospital_Evacuation_Optimization_using_max_flow/README.md

-# Hospital Evacuation using max flow path through a network
+# Hospital Evacuation Optimization using max flow path through a network
 ## Packages used
 - Networkx
 - Pyvis